-The South Tyrol Museum of Tourism, called Touriseum, is open since 2003.
+The South Tyrolean Museum of Tourism, called Touriseum, is open since 2003.
 It is the only museum in the Alps devoted exclusively to the history of tourism.

 The museum is located in the Castle of Trauttmansdorff near Meran, in the middle of a wonderful botanic garden.

-Once it was the holiday residence of the Empress Elisabeth of Austria, now the Castle tells the history of South Tyrolian Tourism in the last 200 years.
-The museum focuse 3 topics:
+Once it was the holiday residence of the Empress Elisabeth of Austria, now the Castle tells the history of South Tyrolean Tourism in the last 200 years.
+The museum focuses on 3 topics:

 - 1st: how South Tyrol became touristy

-- 2nd: the travelers and the persons living in a tourist country
+- 2nd: the travellers and the persons living in a tourist country

 - 3rd: tourism as an industry